Human Resources Development

 ITOCHU Morning Activity Seminar

-In September 2016, we began conducting early-morning training sessions and presentations as one measure to encourage shifts beginning in the early morning.
+In September 2016, we began conducting early-morning training sessions and presentations as one measure to encourage shifts beginning in the early morning, and as one measure to encourage shifts beginning in the early morning, and as an initiative to deepen employees' knowledge, develop their abilities, and boost their vitality.
 The themes of these seminars are focused on the next generation of business and health.
-We held these seminars a total of 3 times with the participation of 1,162 people in FYE 2025.
+We held these seminars a total of 2 times with the participation of 1,135 people in FY2025.
 We received comments from the participants like the following: “I felt really energized after hearing such an interesting presentation before work.”
 We plan to hold these seminars on a periodic basis in the future.

 Date Theme Speaker